niklas/Tirade/README.markdown

 ## Features

+What does Tirade has to offer?

-* free hovering Toolbox with heavy AJAX support
+* Toolbox hovering over your page, heavy AJAX dependant
+* comes with common Content Types build in: Document, Folder, Image, News Folder, Asset
+* not enough? simply create your own custom Content Types
-* build up your site by dragging content to your site
+* build up your site by dragging and dropping Content
-* editing any content will preview it on the currently shown page
+* editing any Content will preview it on the currently shown page (if present)
-* easy create your own custom content types
-* translations for every content type
 * define your boxed-based layouts in the browser
 * inherit your layouts through all sub pages
+* write one Document, show it multiple times in different ways on your site
+* drop Contents once, show it on all sub pages, for example a disclaimer
+* translations for every Content Type
+* a set of HTML snippets to put your Content on your site
+* Theme support - you can change the appearance of your site with one click
+* you upload a big Image, Tirade will scale it to any size you want, aspect aware
+* ...

+## Antifeatures

+What is missing in Tirade?

+* modification of the design (CSS) in the Toolbox - this should be done by a designer
+* some features are hidden, hard to find or complex to use - working on that
+* reading minds - you must write Content yourself
 * ...

 ## Stability